orphu/mcdungeon-docs/command-line-ref.rst

    this to the name of your primary world.
 This can also be set on the command line, or in interactive mode.

+.. option:: --regionfile PATH

+   This allows you to specify the location of the regions.yml regions file used by WorldGuard to the genregions subcommand.

 Add Subcommand
 ==============